-The Fine Arts departments at Fond du Lac Tribal and Community College are presenting a schedule of activities on campus to celebrate Fine Arts Week during April 15 through April 19, 2019.
-The events include music, art exhibits, literary performances and other art activities.
+The Fine Arts departments at Fond du Lac Tribal and Community College are presenting a schedule of activities on campus to celebrate Fine Arts Week from April 15 through April 19, 2019.
+The events include music, art exhibits, literary performances, and other art activities.
 All activities are free and open to the public.

 A highlight of Fine Arts Week will be a reading and writers’ workshop with author Julie Gard on Thursday, April 18, 2019.
 The public reading by Gard is scheduled for 12:00 pm in the campus commons and amphitheater.
 The writing workshop will follow at 2:00 pm in Room 228.
 No pre-registration is required for the public reading and free workshop.